daler/dotfiles/docs/vim.rst

 Switching buffers
 -----------------

-Two main ways of *opening* a file in a new buffer:
+Three main ways of *opening* a file in a new buffer:

 .. list-table::
    :header-rows: 1